dipperpinees/three-card-poker-online/README.md

 ## Functionality overview

 **General functionality:**
-- Join the room without login account
+- join the game with up to 12 players
 - Deal a random poker hand from a standard card deck
 - Bet money on other players
 - Contribute money together